 What’s the deal?
 Yves Camdeborde’s latest opening serves porky small plates paired with local wines.

-What to drink: A glass of Nord-Aveyron red.
+What should I drink?
+A glass of Nord-Aveyron red.

 In the kingdom of chefs, pig is king – or so goes the slogan of our favourite southwestern French chef, Yves Camdeborde, who’s just opened this much-hyped bar-restaurant (hot on the heels of L’Avant Comptoir de la Mer and Le Comptoir du Relais).
 A love letter to pork, the gourmet small plates are best washed down with one of the superb wines from independent producers, such as a 2014 Montrieux from the Loire.